 At eJump, the Front End developer has different tasks and attributions than a Back End developer.
 But anyone who wants to learn more and go toward the Back-End side of things will have our complete support because these 2 positions complete each other.

-You should know that we work a lot with platforms like WordPress and Magento.
+You should know that we work a lot with platforms like WordPress.
 HTML and CSS are also fundamental and need to be mastered.
 Being experienced in working with several frameworks is definitely an advantage.
-We try to use frameworks (CodeIgniter, Kohana, AngularJS etc.) and avoid building some things from scratch in order to spend more time on the creative process and on improving the user experience.
+We try to use frameworks and libraries (CodeIgniter, React, Redux, Laravel etc.) and avoid building some things from scratch in order to spend more time on the creative process and on improving the user experience.

 Photoshop is only used to cut the elements that compose the design in order to be arranged in CSS after.
 Only basic Photoshop skills are expected.